-Violation Awareness Date: 5/17/2018
+Violation Awareness Date: 2/1/19

 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During the compliance period specified in the table below, we did complete all monitoring and testing for the contaminants listed.
+During the compliance period specified in the table below, we ['did not monitor or test' or 'did not complete all monitoring or testing'] for the contaminants listed and therefore cannot be sure of the quality of your drinking water during that time.